|Ship Class||V and W-class Destroyer|

 Contributor: Morgan Bell

-ww2dbaseSources: Royal Australian Navy, L. J. Lind and A. Payne, Scrap Iron Destroyers: The Story of HMA Ships Stuart, Waterhen, Vendetta, Vampire, and Voyager, The Australian War Memorial, P. Thompson, Pacific Fury.
+ww2dbaseSources: Wikipedia, L. J. Lind & A. Payne, Scrap Iron Destroyers: The Story of HMA Ships Stuart, Waterhen, Vampire, Vendetta, and Voyager, Royal Australian Navy.

 Share this article with your friends:

 Visitor Submitted Comments

 All visitor submitted comments are opinions of those making the submissions and do not reflect views of WW2DB.

 - Â» Wreck of Johnston Found (8 Apr 2021)

 - Â» Passing of Margaret Kelly (25 Jan 2021)

 - Â» WW2DB's 16th Anniversary (29 Dec 2020)

 - Â» 339 aircraft models